shields/opentaxsolver/OTS_2023/0_README.txt

 		PDF output.
     * v21.02 (2/14/2024) - Fixes to CA Form-5808 for 2023 updates
 		with added WorkSheets in PDF output.
-		Adjusted Makefile for compilation on RaspberryPi.
+		Adjusted Makefile for compilation on Raspberry-Pi.
 		Added initial version of Sched-8, Form-8812 for "Credits for Qualifying Children and Dependents",
 		for preliminary testing.